run-ai/docs/docs/platform-admin/workloads/assets/compute.md

 5. Enter a **name** for the compute resource.
 The name must be unique.
 6. Optional: Provide a **description** of the essence of the compute resource
 7. Set the resource types needed within a single node
-   (The Run:ai scheduler tries to match a single node that complies with the compute resource for each of the workload’s pods)
+   (the Run:ai scheduler tries to match a single node that complies with the compute resource for each of the workload’s pods)
     * **GPU**
         * **GPU devices per pod**
         The number of devices (physical GPUs) per pod